skills-dev/write-javascript-actions/.github/steps/6-step.md

 1. Return to the issue and you should see a new comment posted by `github-actions[bot]` containing a random dad joke!

-1. Mona will post the review of the exercise once the workflow completes **successfully**!
+1. Mona will post the exercise review once your new Dad Joke workflow completes **successfully**!

    <details>
    <summary>Having trouble? 🤷</summary><br/>